The Case for Learned In-Memory Joins: Learned Sort-based Join

 \subsection{Algorithm Design}

 One straightforward design to employ the learned models in {\sj} is to directly use a LearnedSort algorithm (e.g.,~\cite{KVC+20}) as a black-box replacement for the sorting algorithms used in the state-of-the-art {\sj} techniques, such as {\mpsm}~\cite{AKN12} and {\mway}~\cite{TAB+13}.
 This is an intuitive idea specially that the sorting phase is the main bottleneck in {\sj}, and using the LearnedSort is expected to improve the sorting performance over typical sorting algorithms as shown in~\cite{KVC+20}.
-However, based on our analysis, such design leads to a sub-par performance because LearnedSort is typically applied on different input partitions in parallel, and some of its processing steps (such as sampling, model building, and {\cdf}-based partitioning) can save redundant work, if they are designed to be shared among different partitions and subsequent {\sj} phases.
+However, based on our experiments, such design leads to a sub-par performance because LearnedSort is typically applied on different input partitions in parallel, and some of its processing steps (such as sampling, model building, and {\cdf}-based partitioning) can save redundant work, if they are designed to be shared among different partitions and subsequent {\sj} phases.

-Based on this insight, we design {\lsj} to support work sharing, and hence reduce the overall algorithm latency, through building a {\cdf}-based model that can be reused to improve the different {\sj} phases (e.g., sort and join) by just scaling up its prediction degree.
+Based on this insight, we design another {\sj} variant, namely {\lsj}, that supports work sharing, and hence reduces the overall algorithm latency. {\lsj} achieves that through building a {\cdf}-based model that can be reused to improve the different {\sj} phases (e.g., sort and join) by just scaling up its prediction degree.
 In addition to that, {\lsj} implements the good learned lessons from the {\sj} literature.
-In particular, {\mway}~\cite{TAB+13} shows that using a sorting algorithm with good ability to scale up on the modern hardware, like AVX sort, is more desirable in a multi-core setting, even if it has a bit higher algorithmic complexity.
-Moreover, {\mpsm}~\cite{AKN12} concludes that getting rid of the merge phase increases the {\sj} throughput as merging is an intensive non-local write operation. {\lsj} leverages these two hints along with the {\cdf}-based model in the implementation of the three {\lsj} phases.
-The rest of this section describes the details of these three phases (Figure~\ref{fig:lsj_algorithm}).
+In particular, {\mway}~\cite{TAB+13} shows that using a sorting algorithm with good ability to scale up on the modern hardware, like AVX sort~\cite{BAT+13}, is more desirable in a multi-core setting, even if it has a bit higher algorithmic complexity.
+Moreover, {\mpsm}~\cite{AKN12} concludes that getting rid of the merge phase increases the {\sj} throughput as merging is an intensive non-local write operation. {\lsj} leverages these two hints along with the {\cdf}-based model in the implementation of its phases as described in the rest of this section.